Free-Space Optical Communications for 6G Wireless Networks: Challenges, Opportunities, and Prototype Validation: System Architecture of FSO Link Prototype

 \subsubsection{Atmospheric Attenuation: Scattering}

-We consider the Mie scattering model to express the scattering loss $L_{\mathrm{sca}}$~\cite{Mie2} in dB.
+We consider the Mie scattering model to express the scattering loss~\cite{Mie2} in dB.
 This is induced by particles having a size similar to that of the wavelength $\lambda$.
 As fog, rain, and clouds can cause a scattering effect~\cite{UAVFSO}, a scattering model must be considered for each scenario.
 For fog and rain, we employed the Kruse model to model the effects~\cite{SCI}.
-This is a function of the scattering coefficient $\beta_{\textrm{sca}}$, which is a function of $\lambda$, visibility range $V$, and rainfall rate $R_{\mathrm{r}}$ in mm/h. {In the proposed testbed, ${V =10}$~km and ${V =3}$~km are chosen to represent clear weather and hazy weather, respectively.
-These values are chosen to verify the transmission results based on two separate Kruse models corresponding to $V\lessgtr6$~km\cite{UAVFSO, Mie2}.} For cloudy conditions, we used the model in~\cite{cloudconf} to express the scattering loss by clouds.
-Therefore, the total loss $L_{\mathrm{l}}$ in decibels is given by $L_{\mathrm{l}}=\left(\sum_{\textrm{attenuation factors}} L_{\textrm{sca}} \right)+ L_{\textrm{sci}}.$
+This is a function of the scattering coefficient $\beta_{\textrm{sca}}$ (function of $\lambda$ and visibility range $V$), rainfall rate $R_{\mathrm{r}}$ in mm/h, and the layer thickness of fog and rain $d_{\mathrm{fog}}$ and $d_{\mathrm{rain}}$, respectively.
+In the proposed testbed, ${V =10}$~km and ${V =3}$~km are chosen to represent clear weather and hazy weather, respectively.
+These values are chosen to verify the transmission results based on two separate Kruse models corresponding to $V\lessgtr6$~km\cite{UAVFSO, Mie2}.
+For cloudy conditions, we used the model in~\cite{cloudconf} to express the scattering loss by clouds.
+Therefore, the total loss in decibels is given by the sum of the path losses of every attenuation factors.